scintx/ds202-Carolyn/README.md

 # ds202-Carolyn
 ode to an academic advisor

-crappy - got ghosted on a job application happy - went to a dance with my boyfriend
+- got ghosted on a job application
+- went to a dance with my boyfriend